department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/pow.md

 <div class="call-out" markdown="1">

 ### Can I get disability compensation from VA?
-Yes, if:
+Yes, if you:
--	You are a former POW, and
+-	Have 1 or more of the health problems (called presumptive disabilities) that we believe are likely caused by time spent as a POW
--	You have 1 or more of the health problems (called presumptive disabilities) that we believe are likely caused by time spent as a POW, and
+AND
 -	At any time following active-duty service, your health problem has become at least 10% disabling (a rating used to measure how severe your disability is)

 ### What are the health problems believed to be caused by time spent as a POW?